 So again, always ask for an explorer to help you check what is happening behind the scene.

 - ICO or Coin offerings should be for new blockchains.
-So, the developer can take any currency they want like ETH and/or BTC and build a new blockchain.
+So, take coins for developing a completely new coin.

-So, now we will apply some of the rules to evaluate coins in the next post.
+We will apply some of the rules to evaluate coins in a later post.

 Also published on Medium.